-Adoption of open data, exploiting big data analytics, citizen engagement, cyber-physical systems and the IoT, cloud and edge computing, 3/4G evolution, 5G networking, social media and digital platforms, low-power WAN, machine learning and AI, robotics and drones, VR, gamification, blockchain, and the sharing economy are amongst the myriad of technologies and trends advancing smart city transformation.
-Essential ‘smart’ sectors utilised by burgeoning smart cities include transport, energy, water, waste, energy, healthcare, assisted living, governance, security and buildings.
-The market encompasses an overwhelming number of application areas and addresses a diverse set of requirements, from enhancing mobility, reducing traffic congestion, boosting air quality and minimising travel waiting time for public transport commuters to efficient delivery of public utilities, optimising energy for homes, and better administrative services.
+Adoption of open data, exploiting big data analytics, citizen engagement, cyber-physical systems and the IoT, cloud and edge computing, 3/4G evolution, 5G networking, social media and digital platforms, low-power WAN, machine learning and AI, robotics and drones, VR, gamification, blockchain, digital twins and the sharing economy are amongst the myriad of technologies and trends advancing smart city transformation.
+Essential ‘smart’ sectors utilised by burgeoning smart cities include transport, energy, water, waste, healthcare, assisted living, governance, security, buildings and public realm.
+The market encompasses an overwhelming number of application areas and addresses a diverse set of requirements, from enhancing mobility, reducing traffic congestion, boosting air quality and minimising travel waiting time for public transport commuters to efficient delivery of public utilities, optimising energy for homes, increasing levels of well-being, and better administrative services.

 Recent reports from Navigant Research6 and the Royal Town Planning Institute7 emphasise the unbounded nature of smart cities and the benefits associated with smart city programmes that develop collaboration networks across combined authorities, county authorities, and regional agencies.
 They also highlight the increasingly important role played by partner ecosystems – including public-private sector partnerships – in delivering a smart city vision and enabling the use of new data and technology at the scale of city-regions, county-regions and beyond.